Web for Pentester

 In this first example, you connect to a LDAP server, using your username and password.
 In this instance, The LDAP server does not authenticate you, since your credentials are invalid.

-However, some LDAP servers authorise NULL Bind: if null values are sent, the LDAP server will proceed to bind the connection, and the PHP code will think that the credentials are correct.
+However, some LDAP servers authorize NULL Bind: if null values are sent, the LDAP server will proceed to bind the connection, and the PHP code will think that the credentials are correct.
 To get the bind with 2 null values, you will need to completely remove these parameters from the query.
 If you keep something like username=&password= in the URL, these values won't work, since they won't be null; instead, they will be empty.

 Example 2